-Attendance and Participation in class (25%)
+Attendance and Participation in class (30%)

 I will take attendance each day.
-You should be on time and ready for lively, respectful and substantive discussion, having done the assigned reading.
-Bring the reading with you to class so you can refer to it during discussion.
-Participation also includes interactions or sessions with our peer tutor, Kayleigh Berger.
+You should be on time and ready for lively, respectful and substantive discussion, having done the assigned reading and prepared discussion questions and comments in advance.
+Bring the reading with you to class on its